 Election Reform to Improve the Consent of the Governed

+Ted’s signature law, SB1557 ensured Arizonan’s have a right to a paper ballot and a hand-count audit of their elections.
+Working with Republican Senator Karen Johnson, Ted conducted dozens of meetings and drafts to design a new method to audit elections using hand counts of a sample of races and ballots.
 In democratic societies, consent of the governed is expressed through elections.
 Ted’s primary legislative focus was on protecting the integrity of election systems and election reform, including giving Arizona voters the right to paper ballot and a hand-count audit of their paper ballots to compare to the electronic machine counts.
 If you trust electronic ballots, watch this example of how unaudited voting machines can flip your vote and undermine our system of government.
+Years later, as electronic machines, hacking attempts, and bureaucratic threaten our government, the Downing/Johnson bipartisan collaboration stands sentry for our citizens.

 After leaving office, Ted working with his former colleagues on both sides of the aisle, he spearheaded the closing of a serious loophole that he found in Arizona election law.
 Arizona permitted observers in partisan elections – where one candidate opposed another, but did not permit observers into non-partisan bond elections where billions of dollars in future public indebtedness may be approved.
 These elections are supervised by government entities who benefit from approval of these measures – creating a potential conflict of interest.
 In 2009 he was appointed member of Sec. of State Ken Bennett’s committee to revised the Arizona Election Procedures Manual, the regulations of state election law.